 Tom is a man on-the-road, influenced by Jack Kerouac.
 He is a left over from the Hippie generation.
 Disillusioned with the life he was leading as an office worker for Xerox, he wanders about seeking an answer to the riddle of life, hoping to meet someone that sides with him.
 Finally he spots Mary on a website and calls on her.
 He meets her and hopes to develop a relationship.
 He tells her he is trying to write a book about the decay of American life.
 He hopes Mary will help him put down the rich and famous.
 Dick is a former army soldier.
 He has deserted the army after he was ordered to serve in Iraq.
 He sees through what America is trying to do throughout the Middle East.
-Under the pretence of spreading freedom and democracy, the American goal is economic control.
+Under the pretense of spreading freedom and democracy, the American goal is economic control.

 He wants to return to a simple life.
 No material attachments; no cars that pollutes the air; just a bike he will get around on like Lance Armstrong did.
 Dick is suffering from cancer but he is determined to conquer it with fresh air and exercise.
 He invites Mary to take a bike ride with him.
 He flatters her, telling her she looks much younger than her website picture.